 - Cost of living in Pocatello is 10.8% cheaper than the national average.

-Pocatello offers affordable transportation which is 25.7% lower than the national average, making it one of the cheapest cities to live in Idaho.
+Pocatello is one of the cheapest cities to live in Idaho with transportation 25.7% cheaper than the US median.
 Its proximity to outdoor attractions, such as the nearby mountains and Portneuf River, enhances its appeal.
 Major employers like Idaho State University and Muffler Warehouse Inc. provide ample job opportunities.

 » Pocatello Homes for Sale: Browse thousands of affordable and cheap homes in Idaho.